thinksalot/book-notes/awaken_the_giant_within.md

 # Awaken The Giant Within - Tony Robbins

 ### Dreams of Destiny
-- All of past problems and frustations create foundation for the understanding need create a new beginning
+- All of our past problems and frustations create foundation for the understanding we need create a new beginning
 - We have this immeasurable capacity to focus all our resources on the mastery of one single task.
-When we focus consitently on achieving one task, we begin to develop unique understanding on how to excel in it.
+When we focus consistently on achieving one task, we begin to develop unique understanding on how to excel in it.
 - The resources we need to turn our dreams into reality are within us, merely waiting for us to activate them.
-- Our desire to imporve and be better serves as an invisible hand that guides us.
-- Stats show that less than 10% people that buy a book read it beyond the first chapter.
+- **Stats show that less than 10% people that buy a book read it beyond the first chapter.**
-- May people fear change as they believe its only temporary and will result in disappointment.
+- Many people fear change as they believe its only temporary and will result in disappointment.
 But what they lack is the organization and planning to make change work.
 - Raise your standards: Realise what you demand from yourself and tolerate no less.
 Understand what you are, what you want to be (and stop being what you dont want to be)
-- Change your limiting belief: Develope a sense of conviction that you can and will reach the standards you set yourself for before you actually do
+- Change your limiting belief: Develop conviction that you can and will reach the standards you set for yourself before you actually do
 - Change your strategy: Pick the best strategy for achieving results (best is to find a role model)
 - Lots of people know that they should do, but very few do what they know.
 - Practice emotional mastery as virtually anything we do is to change the way we feel